BryanDollery/simple-logging/readme.md

 * 2

-I find this library very useful when pushing my logs through jq for pretty printing using the following construct:
+I find this library very useful when pushing my nodejs logs through jq for pretty printing using the following construct:

 ```bash
 npm start | grep "^{" | jq